Ehyiah/ux-quill/README.md

 # Extend Quill stimulus controller
 If you need to extend the default behavior of the built-in controller, this is possible.
-Exemple: you need to modify modules registration and/or add custom JavaScript to modify quill behavior.
+For example, you need to modify module registration and/or add custom JavaScript to modify quill behavior.

 Some modules like ``Keyboard`` and ``Clipboard`` need custom JavaScript to be written.
 The easiest way to do so is to create a custom stimulus controller to extend the default behavior.